ESRTS/MATERIAL_Framework/README.md

 To automatically compile the application for the target platform the base path must be set in `compile.sh`.
 The script assumes that both, the QNX Software Development Platform and the Momentics workspace are both found at this path.

+## Examples

+This folder contains a number of example models to illustrate different possible configurations.
+The models are based on three applications.

+1) A Break-by-Wire case study ([Bucaioni, Becker.
+Enabling automated integration of architectural languages: An experience report from the automotive domain.
+Journal of Systems and Software, 2021](https://doi.org/10.1016/j.jss.2021.111106))
+2) A autonomous driving application ([WATERS 2019 industrial challenge](https://archives.ecrts.org/fileadmin/WebsitesArchiv/ecrts2019/waters/waters-industrial-challenge/index.html))

+In all examples the hardware platform consist of two Raspberry Pi 4B nodes connected by an Ethernet network.
+### Brief description of the different examples

+1) `model_BBW_distributed`: The BBW application distributed on two nodes.
+Tasks are statically assigned to cores.
+2) `model_BBW_local`: The BBW application where all tasks are allocated to the same node.
+Tasks are statically assigned to cores.
+3) `model_BBW_local_Global1core`: The BBW application where all tasks are allocated to the same node.
+Tasks are statically assigned to one core.
+4) `model_BBW_local_Global2core`: The BBW application where all tasks are allocated to the same node.
+Tasks are globally scheduled on two cores.
+5) `model_BBW_local_Global3core`: The BBW application where all tasks are allocated to the same node.
+Tasks are globally scheduled on three cores.
+6) `model_BBW_local_Global4core`: The BBW application where all tasks are allocated to the same node.
+Tasks are globally scheduled on four cores.
+7) `model_WATERS2019_Partitioned`: The WATERS 2019 application where tasks are distributed on two nodes.
+Each task is statically allocated to a core.
+8) `model_WATERS2019_Global`: The WATERS 2019 application where tasks are distributed on two nodes.
+Tasks on each node are globally scheduled on all four cores.
+9) `model_WATERS2019_APS`: Same as `model_WATERS2019_Partitioned` but node 2 utilizes APS reservations for the application tasks.
+10) `model_test`: A test application consisting of two communicating tasks that are allocated to two nodes.